yairm210/Unciv/android/assets/scripting/enginefiles/python/PythonScripting.md

 ---

-The top-level namespace of the API can be accessed as a module in any script imported from it.
+The top-level namespace of the API can be imported as the `unciv` module in any script started running in the same interpreter as it.\
+Further tools can be imported as `unciv_pyhelpers`.

 This is useful when writing modules that are meant to be imported from the main Unciv Python namespace.